 Split Insulation To Allow For Electrical Wiring

-One important thing to consider is how to install insulation where you have electrical wiring running through your studs or rafters.
+One thing to consider is how to install tiny house insulation where you have electrical wiring running through your studs or rafters.
 You can have two pieces of insulation meet at the wiring, but a more efficient method is to split the insulation down the middle so that it sandwiches the wire.

 To filet your insulation, simply use your hands to pull about half of the insulation piece away from the other half.
 Tuck the rear portion behind the wire, and fold the front portion of the insulation down so that the wire runs right through the middle of your insulation.